MaheeGamage/TreatmentBot/README.md

 # Treatment Bot
-Bot Framework v4
+A bot that can suggest treatment for diseases

-This bot has been created using [Microsoft Bot Framework][1].
+This bot has been created using [Microsoft Bot Framework v4][1].

 [1]: https://dev.botframework.com